Frobenius trace distributions for K3 surfaces: Experimental results

 \subsubsection{The trace distributions in the RM examples}

-~ In the figures above, the spike is of mass~$1/2$.
-As~before, the~red line shows the density of theoretical trace distribution.
-It~is the superposition of the distributions for the two components $[\SO_3(\bbR)]^2$ and $[\O_3^-(\bbR)]^2$.
-The~first is obtained as explained in Section~\ref{Lie}, the second is constructed by mirroring on the \mbox{$y$-axis}.
+~ In the figure above, each spike is of mass~$1/2$.
+As~before, the~red lines show the densities of the theoretical trace distributions.
+They~are obtained as the superpositions of the distributions for the two components $[\SO_3(\bbR)]^2$ and $[\O_3^-(\bbR)]^2$.
+The~first is constructed as explained in Section~\ref{Lie}, the second one by mirroring on the \mbox{$y$-axis}.